ron-wolf/haskeuler/README.md

 - Try to avoid the accumulator pattern, at least where I don’t specifically need it for tail recursion.
 Having two versions of every function makes code much less readable, and I don’t really feel like using a `where` clause to inline a multi-line function definition.

 ### Minor
 - Move utility functions to external modules.
-I’ve begun reusing certain functions throughout Project Euler, so this would reduce duplications and make code more readable (if spread out).
+I’ve begun reusing certain functions (such as `divBy` and `prime`) throughout Project Euler, so this would reduce duplications and make code more readable (if spread out).
 - Remove commented sections.
 I started work on some pretty cool functions before realizing I didn’t actually need them for the task at hand.
 However, I’m sure they’d be useful for _some_ use cases, and I couldn’t find anything similar on [Hoogle](https://www.haskell.org/hoogle/).
 These will remain available in the commit log.

 ## Progress